tipeJ/Streamlink-Chrome/README.md

 Currently used via extension's main.html, which can be used to launch an url.
 Automatically selects best available quality for stream.
 Adjusting quality will be added in the future.

 ## Installation
+If you are on Linux, replace the "native-messaging-example-host.sh" with the absolute path of the script in your system in the JSON field "path" in host/com.google.chrome.tipej.streamlinkchrome.json.

 Run the host installation script in host folder after extraction. (.bat file for windows, .sh file for linux)